mayu-live/framework/haml-guide.md

 ## CSS-filter

-Not supported yet!
-The plan is to allow defining CSS inside components, like this:
+You can write CSS directly inside components, like this:

 ```haml
 :ruby